 Smart Take: Heart Health

-The heart is the body’s largest muscle—and it has a demanding job.
-But not all risk factors associated with cardiovascular disease are within our power to control: family history, gender and race (men and African Americans are at higher risk), and early menopause are unmodifiable.
+The heart is the body’s largest muscle.
+It has a demanding job, and not all risk factors associated with cardiovascular disease are within our power to control: family history, gender and race (men and African Americans are at higher risk), and early menopause are unmodifiable.
 What’s more, men and women have different risk factors and different experiences with heart health.

-(Read more about the potential impact of stress on cardiovascular health in women.)
-Still there are a few lifestyle-related risk factors that put patients in the red-zone for heart attack and stroke.
-Among those:
+There are, however, a few lifestyle-related risk factors that put patients in the red zone for heart attack and stroke.